ajz3d/3dc-scripts/README.md

 The script is accessible through *Geometry➝Show all*.

 ### VoxTree Merge Down
 Similar to Photoshop's merge down command, but with some differences.
-It will merge the next VoxTree object to currently selected one.
+It will merge the next VoxTree object to a currently selected one.
 The new object will retain the name of the latter. **Caution!** All proxied VoxTree objects will be restored to their original, non-proxy state, before the merge operation is performed.

 The script is accesible through *Geometry➝Merge down*.